chainguard-dev/edu/content/chainguard/administration/manage-chainctl-config.md

 The Chainguard command line interface (CLI) tool, `chainctl`, will help you interact with the account model that Chainguard provides, and enable you to make queries into what's available to you on the Chainguard platform.

 ## chainctl config CLI

-`chainctl` has a config you can manage, `chainctl config -h` will show you all the options.
+`chainctl` has a local configuration you can manage.
+To get a list of all options available, you can run:

 ```sh
 chainctl config -h
 ```

-You'll receive output like the following.
+You'll receive output like the following:

 ```
 Local config file commands for chainctl.